Overview of the all-new Microsoft 365 compliance center

 Go to Alerts to view and resolve alerts

-Visit Monitoring & reports to view data about label usage and retention, DLP policy matches and overrides, shared files, third-party apps in use, and more.
+Visit Reports to view data about label usage and retention, DLP policy matches and overrides, shared files, third-party apps in use, and more.

 Expand the Classification section to access your labels, label policies, sensitive information types, and label analytics.